slightlynybbled/Dispatch/readme.md

 The form of Dispatch was largely inspired by [Telemetry](https://github.com/Overdrivr/Telemetry), which is described by the author as a publish-subscribe model.

-More details may be found at [for(embed)](http://www.forembed.com).
+More details may be found at [for(embed)](http://www.forembed.com/introducing-dispatch.html).

 # Project Maturity #

-The project now has 80% unit test coverage and solid integration testing.
+The project now has solid unit test integration tests.
 In some cases, unit testing was skipped for a function that integrated the function, such as with the fletcher16 checksum.

 ![travisci](https://travis-ci.org/slightlynybbled/Dispatch.svg?branch=master)